riquito/Baobab/doc/source/sql_api.rst

 This table contains general errors that could occur in some situations.
-"code" is the error number and it's associated to a unique codename "name" and to a human understable message "msg".
+"code" is the error number and it's associated to a unique codename "name" and to a human understandable message "msg".

 .. code-block:: sql